memcached/memcached.github.io/content/features/proxy2/configure.md

 ### Define backend pools {#pools}

 Use the required `pools{}` block to define the locations and other attributes of the back-end Memcached servers that the router directs queries to.

+You can optionally define more than one `pools{}` block.
+Doing so is functionally equivalent to combining all of their contents into a single `pools{}` block.
+For the sake of simplicity, this documentation uses example configuration files with only one `pools{}` block.

 The `pools{}` block contains one or more pool definitions in the following format: